OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 :::important

-Custom Gas Token Orbit chains can only be AnyTrust chains; currently, a Rollup Orbit chain cannot use a custom gas fee token.
+Custom Gas Token Orbit chains can only be AnyTrust chains; a Rollup Orbit chain currently cannot use a custom gas fee token.

 :::